OpenProteinAI/openprotein-docs/src/opmodels/design.md

 ![](./img/design/create-design.png)

+### Design constraints

 In the **Constraints** section, the default settings allow all amino acid substitutions at all sites.
-To exclude undesirable mutations or restrict positions to particular amino acids, select **Enable custom design constraints**.
+Select **Enable custom design constraints** to exclude undesirable mutations or restrict positions to particular amino acids.

 ::: {.callout-caution collapse="true" icon=false}
-## Design constraints
+Instructions for using design constraints

 If you have uploaded a parent sequence with your dataset, the parent sequence will auto-populate in the text box.